openclimatefix/PVNet/reports/pvnet_comp.md

 ![Error Distribution of Model A](./imgs/pvnet_vs_pvlin_MBE_monthly.png) *Fig 7: Average monthly MBE for PVNet and PVLive Intraday*

-Looking at the Mean Bias Error across the months, PVLive Intraday has strong tendency to underpredict, with this bias strongest in the summer months.
+Looking at the Mean Bias Error across the months, PVLive Intraday has a strong tendency to underpredict, with this bias strongest in the summer months.
 PVNet also has a slight tendency to unpredict in these summer months as well before switching to having a slight tendency to overpredict in the winter.
-As the year progresses towards the winter months PVLive Intradays bias does start to decrease where it reaches around -60 in Novemeber compared to PVNet which sits around +50.
+As the year progresses towards the winter months PVLive Intradays bias does start to decrease where it reaches around -60 in November compared to PVNet which sits around +50.

 Like before, the following heatmaps will break the MAE down into the average MAE per hour for months and weeks.
 With red showing an overprediction (the darker the red the greater the overprediction) and blue showing an underprediction (the darker the blue the greater the underprediction) for that period.